smartheim/wakaamaNode/examples/linux_win_custom_object_c/readme.md

 # Windows/Linux client example
-This example client provides a custom lwm2m object to switch the screen of a windows/linux system on/off.
-It uses the win32 API on windows and the dbus power interface on Linux.
+This example client provides a custom lwm2m object to show a logging message on the console window.

 # Features